hlaueriksson/conductofcode.io/_posts/2017-07-31-easy-approach-to-requirements-syntax-and-the-segue-to-behavior-driven-development.md

 > * Inappropriate implementation (statements of how the system should be built, rather than what it should do).
 > * Untestability (requirements that cannot be proven true or false when the system is implemented).

-To overcome or reduce the effects for these problems they came up with a ruleset with five simple templates.
+To overcome or reduce the effects of these problems they came up with a ruleset with five simple templates.

 Requirements are divided into five types: